darkavenger75/mk312lite/README.md

 ## Case

 The front panel goes directly on top of the PCB.
 Use washers on the pots to level the front panel as required.
-Bottom closed with plain aluminum panel.
+Bottom closes with plain aluminum panel.
-You will also require some simple 3D printed (or milled) plastic profiles to hold everything together.
-Details coming!
+Plastic rails with slots hold the whole thing together.
+Details will be provided later.